 Definition of scary board

-A "scary board" is a scary picture.
-It is generally understood to mean that the painting offers several prints and possibilities.
-If the painting is A-J-T-9 with four spades, it is a scary board.
+A "scary board" is a board that is scary.
+This is usually understood to mean that the board has several draws and possibilities.
+If the board is A-J-T-9 with four spades, it is a scary board.
 On a scary board, players will usually be cautious.
-Here, it is possible that one or more players may have a straight, two pairs, a flush, three of a kind, etc. A scary board is all the more frightening when there are several players in the hand.
+Here, it is possible that one or more players have a straight, two pair, a flush, a three of a kind, etc. A scary board is even more frightening when there are several players in the hand.

 Let's take a flop like 7-T-J with two spades.
-Here, the board offers several prints.
-Now let's imagine a turn that would be an "scary card" and that would transform this dynamic flop into a scary board: an 8 of spades.
-With the 8 of spades, our opponent could have several combinations of 2 pairs, he could have several straights, he could have one suit.
-An scary card is a card that makes a board scary, i.e. a board on which the possibilities are enormous.
-On the one hand, when a player bets on a scary board or an scary card, he must be given credit.
-But on the other hand, a scary board or scary card is an excellent candidate for bluffing.
-If you bluff an scary card and your opponent has nothing, he will often give you credit and fold.
+Here, the board offers several draws.
+Now let's imagine a turn that would be a "scray card" and turn this dynamic flop into a scary board: an 8 of spades.
+With the 8 of spades, our opponent could have several 2 pair combinations, he could have several straights, he could have a flush.
+A scary card is a card that makes the board scary, i.e. a board where the possibilities are enormous.
+On the one hand, when a player bets on a scary board or a scary card, you have to give him credit.
+But on the other hand, a scary board or scary card is an excellent candidate for a bluff.
+If you bluff a scary card and your opponent has nothing, he will often give you credit and fold.